jonaslindemann/sese-course-public/assignments/fortran.md

 ## M.1*.
 Write a program which

- a.
-Defines an array to have 100 elements;
+ 1. Defines an array to have 100 elements;
- b. assigns to the elements the values 1,2,3, ..., 100;
+ 1. assigns to the elements the values 1,2,3, ..., 100;
- c. reads two integer values in the range 1 to 100;
+ 1. reads two integer values in the range 1 to 100;
- d. reverses the order of the elements of the array in the range specified by the two values.
+ 1. reverses the order of the elements of the array in the range specified by the two values.

 ## M.2*.
 Evaluating expressions